 Color is not a default on bar charts, but there are instances where it is useful.
 Examples of this include when color is used elsewhere on the page, or when the dimension is ordinal.

 When representing categorical data without a natural sequence, use Spectrum’s categorical colors.
 When representing categorical data with a natural sequence (ordinal, interval, or ratio), use Spectrum’s sequential or diverging colors.
-More information about this is on the Color for data visualization and Legend pages.
+More information about this is on the

 Proper sorting, which is almost always based on a metric, is important for effectively conveying the information in a bar chart.
 Provide the viewer with sorting controls whenever possible.